pchemguy/SQLite-ICU-MinGW/README.md

 make -j4
 ```

-Configure should create "Makefile" and five other files in the "build" folder and exit successfully. `make` should generate additional files/folders, but should fail in the middle of the process.
+Configure should create "Makefile" and five other files in the "build" folder and exit successfully. `make` should generate additional files/folders but should fail.
 The error message should contain references to files in /usr/include.
 But /usr/include files belong to the MSYS toolchain, so MinGW and MSYS toolchains have been mixed. `make` should only use files located inside ${MINGW_PREFIX} and its subfolders.
 Inspection of the compiler's command line should reveal "-I/usr/include" option.

-The "sqlite3/build/Makefile" should be inspected next, and it provides a hint that this option has been generated by the configure script (compare with "sqlite3/Makefile.in") for the TCL library.
+The “sqlite3/build/Makefile” should be inspected next, and it provides a hint that configure script generated this option for the TCL library (compare with “sqlite3/Makefile.in”).
 TCL is used extensively by the SQLite build process for preprocessing of the source files.
 The make script also builds a TCL-SQLite interface.
-To determine TCL-related compiler options, the configure script looks for the "tclsh" file.
-The "tclsh" file can also have a version suffix, and "configure" checks for several versions with suffix first.
-At the same time, TCL is installed in all toolchains during the MSYS/MinGW setup described above.
-While MinGW binary directory is the first in the MinGW shell path, the MSYS binary directory is also included.
-The "tclsh" file from the MSYS package has a version suffix, whereas the one from the MinGW package does not.
-For this reason, configure picks the wrong TCL package.
-Also, note that "\$(READLINE_FLAGS)" in the "sqlite3/build/Makefile" points to the MSYS toolchain.
+To find TCL-related compiler options, the configure script looks for the “tclsh” file and checks for several versioned variants first.
+Note that MSYS/MinGW setup described above installs TCL is in all toolchains.
+The “tclsh” file from the MSYS package has a version suffix, whereas the one from the MinGW package does not.
+Because both MinGW and MSYS binary directories are in the path, configure picks the wrong TCL package.
+Also, note that “\$(READLINE_FLAGS)” in the “sqlite3/build/Makefile” points to the MSYS toolchain.
 The SQLite configure script has options:

 - "--with-tcl=DIR" - directory containing tcl configuration (tclConfig&#46;sh);
 - "--with-readline-lib" - specify readline library;
 - "--with-readline-inc" - specify readline include paths.

-Turns out that "\$(READLINE_FLAGS)" does not affect the build process, and we will fix it in the final script.
-Let us add the "--with-tcl=${MINGW_PREFIX}/lib" configure option only and run configure/Makefile again. "make" should fail again with a "libtool" error message regarding library linking.
-According to information available from the Internet, "libtool" has a bug.
-To skip the problematic code section, "configure" should be run as follows:
+It turns out that “\$(READLINE_FLAGS)” does not affect the build process, and we will fix it in the final script.
+Let us add the “--with-tcl=${MINGW_PREFIX}/lib” configure option only and run configure/Makefile again. “make” should fail with a “libtool” error message about library linking.
+According to information available from the Internet, “libtool” has a bug.
+To skip the problematic code section, “configure” should be executed as follows:

 ```bash
 lt_cv_deplibs_check_method="pass_all" ../configure "--with-tcl=${MINGW_PREFIX}/lib